Computer Science (COMP)

 Current techniques for effective use of parallel processing and large scale distributed systems.
 Programming assignments will give students experience in the use of these techniques.
 Specific topics will vary from year to year to incorporate recent developments.
 This course qualifies for the Computer Science "Advanced Programming" requirement.
 Prerequisites: COMP2370 and COMP2355, or equivalent.

-COMP 4334 Parallel and Distributed Computing for Data Science (4 Credits)
+COMP 4334 Parallel and Distributed Computing for Data Science and AI (4 Credits)

 Current techniques for effective use of parallel processing and large-scale distributed systems for data science.
 Programming assignments will give students experience in the use of these techniques.
 Specific topics will vary from year to year to incorporate recent developments.
 This course is not to be used for the MS Computer Science.
-Prerequisite: COMP 4581.
+Graduate students are required to contribute at least one course assignment to their personal Github portfolio.
+Prior completion or concurrent enrollment in COMP 4432 is strongly recommended.
+Prerequisite: COMP 3006.

 COMP 4355 Advanced System Programming (4 Credits)